Different Type of Investors

 Perfect your pitch

 As soon as you have the attention of an investor, the next thing you need to do is have a perfect pitch to interest them into approving your proposal.
 If you spend your time and knowledge to prepare, it pays off.
-Add all the points that would give a proper idea and assurity of how the audience would be approached, and how the sales would increase.
+Add all the points that would give a proper idea and surety of how the audience would be approached, and how the sales would increase.

 Ultimately those who take their time to find the right type of investors for their business, who are both tailored to their particular operational and financial needs, would be able to build the right support required for a long and successful partnership.